CDAGaming/CraftPresence-Wow-Edition/README.md

 (Placeholders are not Case-Sensitive, but should be entered lowercase to prevent issues recognizing them*)

 (If Connecting to a Server via Direct Connect, CraftPresence will use the Default MOTD and Name, If you use those placeholders in your config*)

+#### Main Menu/Loading Message Placeholders
+- &IGN& - Your Minecraft Username
+- &MODS& = The Amount of Mods currently in your Mods Folder

 #### Biome Placeholders
 - &BIOME& - The Current Biome Name